George Athor's rebellion: Early uprising

 When Athor's defeat in the election was announced, his forces attacked a SPLA base at Doleib Hill, southwest of the Upper Nile state capital Malakal, on 30 April 2010.
 This assault resulted in eight deaths.
 At first, Athor denied that he or his followers were responsible for the Doleib Hill attack, while also claimining that the SPLM had rigged the Jonglei election and harassed his supporters, demanding that Kuol Manyang step down as governor.
 The South Sudanese government dismissed his accusations and demands.
 Athor's followers subsequently began to repeatedly clash with government forces in Jonglei.
 As a skilled commander, Athor quickly gained ground, capturing large parts of Jonglei.
 He announced the formation of a rebel alliance, the "South Sudan Democratic Movement" (SSDM) with an armed wing called "South Sudan Army" (SSA), and insisted that he was fighting for military and government reforms.

 Over time, Athor was able to attract other dissident commanders to his SSDM/A alliance, including Bapiny Monituel in Mayom County, John Uliny and Alyuak Ogot in Upper Nile, Gatluak Gai in Unity State, David Yau Yau in Pibor County.
 Despite these alignments, the different rebel leaders did little to unite or coordinate their uprisings; most were unwilling to accept anyone but themselves as chief commander.
 As many of the other rebellions were at least partially driven by ethnic loyalties, Athor also struggled to gain support as he was a Dinka like many members of the government.
 In addition, his main area of operations was relatively isolated from other insurgent areas.
 Athor's efforts to create a united rebel force thus failed, and he continued to wage a rebellion largely separate from other SSDM/A members.
-He also enlargened his private army by arming supportive civilians.
+He also enlarged his private army by arming supportive civilians.
 By September, he was suspected of hiding near the Ethiopian border.
 In the next month, Athor's rebels were accused by the SPLA of being responsible of an ambush in Unity State, killing 23 soldiers and policemen.

 In October 2010, the government and Athor's force began negotiations.
 In the same month, South Sudanese President Salva Kiir Mayardit granted amnesties to several rebel leaders, including Athor, Gatluak Gai, and Gabriel Tanginye.
 However, the talks soon stalled.
 In response, Kiir organized a direct meeting of government delegation and Athor at an undisclosed location in late December, but the rebel leader did not attend the meeting.
 Meanwhile, his followers clashed with the SPLA in Pigi County, with up to 20 soldiers killed according to SPLA sources.
 Athor's refusal to accept a deal reportedly frustrated his allies in the SPLA.